Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 - The use of a state-issued walking disability plate or placard in University lots or spaces must be accompanied by a University-issued permit, e.g. faculty/staff permit, commuter sticker, visitor hang-tag, etc. In designated ADA/Accessible spaces, the accompanying permit may be any valid permit.
 In standard, non-accessible spaces, the accompanying valid permit must be appropriate for that lot.

-- Holders of state-issued walking disability plates or placards may park for free at unreserved parking meters or visitor spaces in the T-Lot, Sage Way, Edgewood Road, or Campus Crossing visitor pay & display areas,up to the maximum number of hours the meter or visitor permit, if fully paid for one cycle, would allow.
+- Holders of state-issued walking disability plates or placards may park for free at unreserved parking meters or visitor spaces in the T-Lot, Sage Way, Edgewood Road, College Road, or Campus Crossing visitor pay & display areas,up to the maximum number of hours the meter or visitor permit, if fully paid for one cycle, would allow.
 The person to whom the plate/placard is issued must be in the car when it is being parked.

 - After-midnight parking with walking disability plates/placards during the winter ban periods is limited to designated overnight lots and ADA/accessible spaces (see Article VIII, Section 1).